-Tim Duncan is returning to San Antonio for a 19th season.
+Tim Duncan Promises To Be "On The Court"Tim Duncan is returning to San Antonio for a 19th season.
 He told the San Antonio Express-News that "I'll be on the court next year."
 Many people expected him to return.

 Duncan After Finals: 'I Thought About Calling It A Career'Mark Cuban was hoping Tim Duncan would ride off into the sunset with his 5th ring.
 According to Duncan, it almost happened.

 Report: Duncan Back For Spurs In 2014-15Duncan turned 38 in April and won his fifth championship with the Spurs in June.
 That led to some speculation that he could retire after 17 seasons in the league.

 Spurs Could Stick Around Even Without DuncanDuncan's eventual retirement -- whether it's next week, next summer, or after the next championship -- probably won't end what's been a 15-year run at or near the top for the Spurs.